evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 ## Semantic Similarity

 You can also evaluate how close two texts are in meaning using an embedding model.
 This is a pairwise descriptor that requires you to define two columns.
-You can use it many evaluations: for example, to compare new generated answers against reference examples.
+You can use it many scenarios: for example, to compare new generated answers against reference examples that serve as a benchmark.

 In our case, we can use it to compare the semantic similarity between Response and Question columns.
 This may help detect if chatbot answers are not related to the question the user asks.

-This descriptor converts all texts into embeddings using an embedding model, and returns a score from 0 to 1.
-(0 means that texts are opposite in meaning, 0.5: text are unrelated, 1: texts are similar).
+This descriptor converts all texts into embeddings using an embedding model, measures Cosine Similarity between them and returns a score from 0 to 1:

-Our dataset also includes user upvotes and downvotes in a categorical `feedback` column.
-You can easily add summaries for any numerical or categorical column in the Report.

-To add a summary on the “feedback” column, use `ColumnSummaryMetric()`:
+* 0 means that texts are opposite in meaning;
+* 0.5 means that text are unrelated;
+* 1 means that texts are similar.

+To compute the Semantic Similarity between responses and questions:

 ```python
 text_evals_report = Report(metrics=[